Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish guidelines for the successful control and management of the Texas Tech University (TTU) feral cat colony.

-REVIEW: This OP will be reviewed in October of odd-numbered years by the Associate Vice President for Research and Integrity, the Texas Tech University Chief of Police, the Associate Vice President for Operations, and the Tech Feral Cat Coalition (TFCC) leadership with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed every two years after publication by the Associate Vice President for Research & Integrity, the Texas Tech University Chief of Police, the Associate Vice President for Operations, and the Tech Feral Cat Coalition (TFCC) leadership with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 POLICY/PROCEDURE